EPA set to end California’s ability to regulate fuel economy

 “Everyone wins when we adopt strong clean car standards as our public policy,” said Fred Krupp, president of Environmental Defense Fund.
 “Strong clean car standards give us healthier air to breathe, help protect us from the urgent threat of climate change and save Americans hundreds of dollars a year in gas expenses.”

+Associated Press writer Adam Beam contributed to this report from Sacramento, Calif.

-Follow Associated Press investigative reporter Michael Biesecker at http://twitter.com/mbieseck
+Follow AP investigative reporter Michael Biesecker at http://twitter.com/mbieseck